bjartwolf/rx-streams/README.md

 Both test-data streams are set to end after 3000 ms

+# Some things to think about

+Rx is push-based.
+Even cold observables are push based once they are subscribed to, the way I understand it.
+Node.js streams are pull-based, meaning that they decide when they want to pull data from upstream sources.
+If data is produced at a slower pace than it is consumed, this does not cause any issues.
+However, if data is consumed at a slower rate than it it produced, data will either have to be buffered or it will be lost.
+Node.js streams does provide buffering, and this is probably the only way around that issue.
+Buffer size is currently standard size, but the parameters to increase buffer size should be exposed.

+Also, I will try to see how the Subject (IObservable and IObserver) mathces transform streams.

+And it's time to look into merging observables to create a merged stream..

 # From Rx to node streams and back
 This is just work in progress.
 My plan is to do use-case by use-case until my brain explodes.
 The simplest ones are ok, the harder use-cases might require some thinking, and the two different streams implementations might turn out to have inconsistencies that will be hard to smooth out without creating leaky abstractions.